 The Writing Café is a positive and safe environment that has inspired me to follow better writing habits.
 I also realized that there is no better way to start your weekend than to join the Grad Writing Café on Fridays from 9am -12pm at SCH 228F!
 Just bring your laptop and a mug.
 Coffee, tea, and snacks are provided.

 Maricor Arlos is a PhD Candidate in Biology.
-Her work is water research-focused that involves the modeling of endocrine disrupting chemicals (EDCs) in riverine environments and linking the exposure to observed physiological changes in native fish species.
+Her work is water research-focused that involves the modelling of endocrine disrupting chemicals (EDCs) in riverine environments and linking the exposure to observed physiological changes in native fish species.
 She is also working on novel treatment technologies that can degrade EDCs.
 She lives in Kitchener with her husband and two cats, enjoys yoga, and practices hygge.